keshavadk/Weather_app_Flask/README.md

 Step 3: Creating the 2 pages for the App (Main and Result) with Jinja, HTML, and CSS

-Step 4: Deploying and testing on your local laptop
+Step 4: Deploying and testing on your local Machine.